-The Harassment Advisors offer confidential support to all members of the Faculty.
-Seeking support from one of our Advisors is not the same as making a complaint - this is an informal opportunity to seek confidential advice.
-In some instances this may be enough to resolve the issue.
+The Harassment Advisor offers confidential support to all members of the Faculty.
+Seeking support from an Advisor is not the same as making a complaint - this is an informal opportunity to seek confidential advice.
+In some instances, this may be enough to resolve the issue.
 In other cases, should you decide to make a complaint, the Harassment Advisor can be a valuable source of support and guidance.
 Alternatively, if you do not feel comfortable talking to someone from within the Faculty, you can access the University's anonymous Harassment Line.